xyresiiic/OOPs-Lab/README.md

 # OOPs-Lab codes

-here are all the codes tought labs.
+here are all the codes tought in labs.